Karan Patel Apologises For His Mistakes; Bharti Singh Reveals Her Mother Wanted To Abort Her!

 Bharti Singh and Harsh Limbachiyaa will be seen as guests of yet another interesting episode on Juzz Baat.
 The comedienne will be seen sharing dark secrets about her childhood, including her struggle and journey to success.

-Bharti Makes Shocking Revelation
+Bharti Makes A Shocking Revelation

-When Rajeev told her that her mother will be proud of her achievements, Bharti made shocking revelation that her mother didn't want to have her at all!
+When Rajeev told her that her mother will be proud of her achievements, Bharti made a shocking revelation that her mother didn't want to have her at all!

 Bharti’s Mother Wanted To Abort Her!